patrinoua/patrinoua/README.md

 You can also check out my portfolio [here](http://angelikipatrinou.com/)

+If you are currently looking for a job you might find this useful [tipsforjobs](https://github.com/patrinoua/tipsforjobs)

 Feel free to say hi at patrinoua@gmail.com ! :)

 I'm always interested in new projects so let me know if you have something in mind!